 Hydroponic Farming Advantages

 Less land is needed to support a hydroponic farm.
 You are saved a large deal on taxes.
 A hydroponic farm makes better use of space and location.

 All the needs of the plants are met in a maintained system.
-It therefore does not require large spaces.
+It, therefore, does not require large spaces.
 The roots of plants normally expand and spread out in search of nutrients and oxygen in the soil.
-In the hydroponics, all the needs are met and so the plants do not expand therefore taking up much less space.
+In hydroponics, all the needs are met and so the plants do not expand therefore taking up much less space.